15 Best Writing Competitions That You Can Enter and Win

 Quarterly magazine Mslexia is all about helping women writers progress and succeed, and their annual writing competitions are a big part of that.

-Generous monetary prizes and magazine publication await both winners, and the Short Story winner also enjoys a week’s writing retreat and a day with an editor!
+Along with a generous monetary prize and magazine publication, the winner of the Short Story Competition also enjoys a week’s writing retreat and a day with an editor!

-(Details below are for the Flash Fiction and Short Story competitions respectively)
+(Details below are for the Short Story competition)

 Nature loving writers should be all over this one…